5

 2

-With a starting price of £109,905, the Grecale Folgore is considerably more expensive than any rival you could care to mention.
-The Macan Turbo and SQ6 E-Tron both stay the right side of £100,000, and we would recommend the more sensibly powered versions of those cars anyway.
+With a starting price of £99,165, the Grecale Folgore is more expensive than most rivals.
+The Macan Turbo and SQ6 E-Tron both stay the right side of £100,000, and we would recommend the usefully cheaper and more sensibly powered versions of those cars anyway.
 That’s not an option with the Maserati: it’s 550bhp or nothing.

 To its credit, it does have a very flat charging curve in practice: when we hooked it up to a 350kW Ionity charger, it maintained 140kW until 60% state of charge, dropping to 130kW at 70%.
 Still, that’s not really enough for such a big battery.

-At least Maserati throws in a 7kW home charger and access to the Maserati Public Charge smartphone app, giving you access to 96% of public chargers across Europe.
+At least Maserati throws in a 7kW home charger and access to the Maserati Public Charge smartphone app, which is claimed to give you access to 96% of public chargers across Europe.

 VERDICT